Values and Principles of Supported Employment

 For people who are not familiar with Supported Employment, this can come across as a bit precious and inflexible – but we place so much emphasis on the values and principles because they have been proven to work and they offer some guarantees for clients about what they are entitled to expect.

-Some people with disabilities or long term conditions may feel unable to speak up or complain when they do not get what they were promised.
+Some disabled people or people with long term conditions may feel unable to speak up or complain when they do not get what they were promised.
 In our experience, when poor services are delivered, it can almost always be traced back to the approach that has been taken and the failure to act according to the values and principles of Supported Employment.

 In particular, we expect a client to have a real sense of ownership of this process and that they are fully involved in all the decisions affecting them.
 We know from experience that empowering clients is the best way to achieve success and people are far more likely to enter and sustain work.